georgekenison/starter-academic/content/worrell/index.md

 {{< spoiler text="_From Quantum Automata to Quaternions and Rational Pairing Functions_" >}}

 We investigate some recent results on injectivity for Quantum Finite Automata.
 We call a QFA injective if the acceptance probability of every input word is unique.
 We show the undecidability of this problem by using tools and results from linear algebra, quaternions, number theory, and in particular rational polynomial pairing functions.
 We note a huge disparity in the number of required states to show undecidability depending on whether the initial state vector is rational or real algebraic.
 We will draw parallels with interesting questions for other matrix theoretic problems, and introduce some new research directions and open problems.

 {{< /spoiler >}}

+#### [Valérie Berthé](https://www.irif.fr/~berthe/) (CNRS, Paris) [(Slides)](/uploads/Berthe_slides.pdf){target="_blank"}

+{{< spoiler text="_Recursive Sequences and Numeration_" >}}

+In this lecture we revisit recursive sequences  from the view point  of numeration systems and their associated dynamical systems.
+Linear recurrences allow indeed  the definition of  numerations for both integers and real numbers.
+We focus on the so-called finiteness property  which  means that  the set  of elements having a finite  expansion   forms a ring, and on  its numerous applications in arithmetics, aperiodic order,  fractal geometry etc.

+{{< /spoiler >}}